ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    constitutes an amplified denial-of-service attack.

    The Organizational Domain mechanism is a necessary component to the goals of DMARC.
-The method described in {#organizational-domain} is far from perfect but serves this purpose reasonably well without adding undue burden or semantics to the DNS.
+The method described in Section 3.2 is far from perfect but serves this purpose reasonably well without adding undue burden or semantics to the DNS.
 If a method is created to do so that is more reliable and secure than the use of a public suffix list, DMARC should be amended to use that method as soon as it is generally available.

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 55]
+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 55]

 Internet-Draft                  DMARCbis                      March 2020